Tugi-Ngunjiri/Meme-App/README.md

 # React part
--Creating the frontend of the app
+-Creating the frontend of the app;

 # Sinatra part
--Creating the backened of the app
+-Creating the backened of the app;

 ## Project [